prometheus/proposals/proposals/0074-new-labels-values-api.md

 * confirm feasibility of supporting cursor based pagination for these new endpoints
 * confirm any performance / response time constraints for these new endpoints
 * specific choice of fuzzy search algorithm
+* specific implementation of the search result ordering for auto-complete scenarios

 ## Alternatives

 ### 1. Can we not just use the existing Prometheus endpoints?

-For large scale environments with client-side optimizations;
+For large scale environments even with client-side optimizations;

 * High-cardinality scenarios remain challenging (43MB responses, timeouts)
 * OpenTelemetry adoption increases frequency of these scenarios